astreum/whitepaper/README.md

 The creator of a new block is payed a fee of 10^12 `Solar`.

+The cost of a new account is 2 * 10^9 `Solar`.

+The transaction cost is set at 10^6 `Solar`.

-The valid chain has the most blocks and with the most solar spent in the latest block.
+The valid chain is the longest chain.

 ## Roadmap